Elkantor/sc2api/README.md

 npm install --save sc2api
 ```

-Or clone this repository in the folder of you choice by typing the following command :
+Or choose to install it manually by cloning this repository in the folder of you choice, with the following command :

 ```shell
 git clone https://github.com/Elkantor/sc2api.git